henryking1230/Minimum-Spanning-Tree-Solver/README.txt

 A minimum spanning tree by using a variation of Prim's Algorithm.

-The code reads in an imputes file named 'input_MST.txt' That describes the layout of an adjacency matrix.
+The code reads in an input file named 'input_MST.txt' That describes the layout of an adjacency matrix.
 	-The first line is the maximum number of vertices -The second line is the number of edges in matrix